 - EC use

 |Female population aged 15-49||Mean age at first sexual intercourse||Mean age at birth of first child||Total fertility rate||% use of modern contraceptive methods|

 Accessibility & prescription status

 In Sweden LNG EC is available over the counter from pharmacies, hospitals, and family planning clinics, which means that EC can be purchased without a prescription, the drug is on the shelves, and a woman can just take it to the check-out counter.
 Since 2015 UPA EC can also be purchased without a prescription from pharmacies, hospitals, and family planning clinics.
+EC pills can also be sold in non-pharmacy outlets, such as supermarkets.
 The Yuzpe regimen is specifically not recommended for use in Sweden.

 Physicians and also midwives are authorized to to provide or prescribe EC.

 LNG EC and UPA EC are free when they are procured from youth clinics and some other types of clinics in Sweden.
 Cu-IUDs are also free in most areas.
 Otherwise, though, the cost of EC is not reimbursed or covered by social security in Sweden.

 Guidelines & common practices

 Antikonception – Behandlingsrekommendation are Sweden’s guidelines dedicated to contraception.
 They were updated in 2013, and now include recommendations on LNG and UPA ECPs as well as on the use of Cu-IUD for EC.
 See the “Akutpreventivmedel” section.

 Health care providers often provide general information about EC during regular consultations and sometimes prescribe EC in advance of need.
 Health care providers do not require a pregnancy test or a pelvic exam before prescribing EC.